Oldboycypher/Milestone-Project-One/README.md

 #### Project files on GitHub: <https://github.com/Oldboycypher/Milestone-Project-One>
 #### The site is hosted using GitHub pages, deployed directly from the master branch.
 The deployed site will update automatically upon new commits to the master branch.
 In order for the site to deploy correctly on GitHub pages, the landing page must be named index.html.
 #### Deployed Site on GitHub Pages: <https://oldboycypher.github.io/Milestone-Project-One/index.html>
-#### To run locally, you can clone this repository directly into the editor of your choice by pasting 'git clone https://github.com/Oldboycypher/Milestone-Project-One.git' into your terminal.
+#### To run locally, you can clone this repository directly into the editor of your choice by pasting 'git clone <https://github.com/Oldboycypher/Milestone-Project-One.git>' into your terminal.
 To cut ties with this GitHub repository, type 'git remote rm origin' into the terminal.

 # Credits

 #### Several credits and acknowledgements ( which can also be found on the site by clicking on Legal Stuff then Credits) need mention for support in making certain elements of this website as below:

-#### 1. For support with overiding Chrome defaults on Nav dropdown links ( CSS line 165 ) found code on medium.com/@hassadee.
+#### 1. For support with overiding Chrome defaults on Nav dropdown links ( CSS line 165 ) found code on <http://www.medium.com/@hassadee>.
 This removed blue border for header links btn.
 The code was modified for my site.

-#### 2. For more support with the above Chrome defaults issue, this time removing blue border from header business name, found code on stackoverflow.com CSS line 170.
+#### 2. For more support with the above Chrome defaults issue, this time removing blue border from header business name, found code on <http://www.stackoverflow.com> CSS line 170.
 Code not modified.

-#### 3. All hover effects are thanks to Ian Lunn at https://ianlunn.co.uk/ via Cloud Flare https://www.cloudflare.com/ ( CDNJS Libraries ).
+#### 3. All hover effects are thanks to Ian Lunn at <https://ianlunn.co.uk/> via Cloud Flare <https://www.cloudflare.com/> ( CDNJS Libraries ).
 Code not modified.

-#### 4. In the Training section used a CSS Checkmark Icon with code found at boylesoftware.com. ( CSS lines 477-511 ).
+#### 4. In the Training section used a CSS Checkmark Icon with code found at <http://www.boylesoftware.com>. ( CSS lines 477-511 ).
 Code was modified for site.

 #### 5. All written content is mine.
 The 2 photos in the Home section of myself and the Diploma are credited to me also.
-The YouTube video is thanks to thechartguys.com.
+The YouTube video is thanks to <https://www.chartguys.com/>.
 The video can be seen here https://youtu.be/rlZRtQkfK04.
 All other images are from various sites and were found via Advanced Google search.
 Below are all images and their source.
-  - #### bgcharts.jpeg sourced from www.aljanh.net
+  - #### bgcharts.jpeg sourced from <http://www.aljanh.net>
-  - #### technical.png sourced from www.markettraders.com
+  - #### technical.png sourced from <https://www.markettraders.com>
-  - #### trading-psychology.png sourced from www.optionstradingiq.com
+  - #### trading-psychology.png sourced from <https://www.optionstradingiq.com>
-  - #### moneyman.jpg sourced from www.meteofinanza.com
+  - #### moneyman.jpg sourced from <https://www.meteofinanza.com>
-  - #### package-121.jpg sourced from www.sjr-heidelberg.de
+  - #### package-121.jpg sourced from <https://www.sjr-heidelberg.de>
-  - #### package-group.jpg sourced from lean-expert.com
+  - #### package-group.jpg sourced from <https://www.lean-expert.com>
-  - #### bookings.jpg sourced from www.dailymail.co.uk
+  - #### bookings.jpg sourced from <https://www.dailymail.co.uk>
-  - #### excerpt-background.jpeg sourced from pexels.com
+  - #### excerpt-background.jpeg sourced from <https://www.pexels.com>
-  - #### contact.jpg sourced from pixabay.com
+  - #### contact.jpg sourced from <https://www.pixabay.com>

-#### 6. CI/Haley Schafer for the README and some wording in the Deployment section.
+#### 6. CI/Haley Schafer for the <a href="https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive/blob/master/README.md#credits">README</a> and some wording in the Deployment section.

 # Authors Final Note: